Current and Planned Activities

 Note that in the following, Covid 19 related travel restrictions prevented GPS and Gravity data measurements in the first quarter of 2020.

-View of the Utah FORGE site in early 2020, showing drill pads, power line supply, and the planned site of the field office.
+View of the Utah FORGE site in 2021, showing drill pads of the six wells drilled to date.
 Well 58-32 is the deep pilot well that can be used to deploy downhole instruments during 2020-2021 stimulations.
 Well 68-32 is dedicated to seismic monitoring with a permanently installed geophone and accelerometer at depths of 921-925 ft.
 Well 78-32 is instrumented with a Silixa DAS cable including a Constellation fiber cemented in the annulus of the 5 ½” casing to 3268 ft.
 Downhole instruments can be deployed in the casing.
-56-32 will be drilled in late 2020 or early 2021.
-A Silixa DAS cable, including a Constellation fiber, will be cemented in the annulus of the 9 5/8” casing to a depth of 4500 ft before running and cementing the 5 1/2 “ casing
+Wells, 16A(78)-32, the deviated injection well, and 56-32 and 78B-32 seismic monitoring wells, were all drilled in 2021.

-Drilling of the first of two deep deviated wells, 16A(78)-32, will begin in the second half of 2020.
+Drilling of the first of two deep deviated wells, 16A(78)-32, began in the second half of 2020.
 This well will serve as the injection well for the injection-production well pair that will form the heart of the laboratory.
-The well will be drilled vertically to 5,940 ft and then steered to the east-south east (105o) to a measured depth of approximately 10,800 ft and a true vertical depth of 8,480 ft.
-Temperatures at this depth will be close to 440 oF (226 oC).
+Drilling has been completed and ahead of schedule.
+The well was drilled vertically to 5,940 ft and then steered to the east-south east (105o) to a measured depth of approximately 10,987 ft and a true vertical depth of 5598 ft.
+Temperatures at this depth is close to 440 oF (226 oC).
+Read more about it HERE.
 Full specifications are described in the Provisional Synopsis of Drilling Procedures for Well 16A(78-32).

 Scientific and Environmental Monitoring